 - Right To Ban Anyone & Anytime from Using Your Site

 - Your dispute resolution process mentioning where and how the disputes (if any) will be settled.

 - And More !!!

-Though it’s not necessary to have a T&C page, but I’d recommend to add one.
+Though it’s not necessary to have a T&C page, I’d recommend adding one.

-Because it will Prevent Lawsuits and Limit Your Risk Of Legal Liability for any Errors, Omissions & Inaccuracies found in your website.
+Because it will Prevent Lawsuits and Limit Your Risk Of Legal Liability for any Errors, Omissions & Inaccuracies found on your website.

 It’s nearly impossible to keep up with the right information in the internet age as the information updates very frequently.

 Then the T&C Page will take care of you, & your business.

-Terms & Conditions Legal Template For Your Blog
+Terms & Conditions Legal Templates For Your Blog

 But if you’re in search of a T&C page that’s updated and fully abides by the law, you can check the Terms & Condition Legal Templates Here.

-After getting the template, just plug it in Word, and fill in your website details, and you’re good to go.
+After getting the legal templates, just plug it in Word, and fill in your website details, and you’re good to go.

 C. Disclaimer Page (MANDATORY!!!)

-A Disclaimer Page limits the liability for the content/advise you publish on your website.
+A Disclaimer Page limits the liability for the content/advice you publish on your website.

-Suppose in any case, if someone follows any advice from your blog site, but end up doing more wrong than good for himself.
+Suppose in any case, if someone follows any advice from your blog site, but ends up doing more wrong than good for himself.

 Then this disclaimer will take care of your business, and even you from getting sued/penalized.

-If someone buys a recommended product from your site, but doesn’t sees the results as you promised, or ended up being in an accident while using that product.
+If someone buys a recommended product from your site but doesn’t see the results as you promised, or ended up being in an accident while using that product.